Plasdom/SIKE/README.md

 where $\mathbf{M}$ is the rate matrix for transitions between states.
 No collisional radiative assumptions are made, i.e. all states are evolved as opposed to only a few "metastable" states, but effective rate coefficients given a set of evolved and non-evolved states can be computed by SIKE.

-The SIKE model and atomic data is described in more detail in this pre-print: https://arxiv.org/abs/2410.00651.
+The SIKE model and atomic data is described in more detail in Power et al. 2025 PPCF 67 045030: https://doi.org/10.1088/1361-6587/adc200.

 SIKE was developed to study the sensitivity of atomic rates to non-Maxwellian electron distributions in magnetic fusion plasmas.
-It is not as accurate as commonly used modelling databases such as ADAS, please see the notebook and comparison plots in the benchmarking directory to get an idea of the differences.
+It is not currently as accurate as commonly used modelling databases such as ADAS, please see the notebook and comparison plots in the benchmarking directory to get an idea of the differences.

 ## Quickstart